MaxV6ft4/stock-analysis/README.md

 - only one stock (ticker:TERP) had a dip in return (a mere 7%).

 For 2018:
-- only two stocks (tickers:ENPH and RUN) performed well
+- only two stocks (tickers:ENPH and RUN) performed well.
     - ticker:ENPH had a total daily volume of 607,000,000 and an 82% increase in return.
     - ticker:RUN had a total daily volume of 503,000,000 and an 84% increase in return.